preactjs/preact-www/content/en/cli/getting-started.md

 Now open your editor and start editing!
 For most templates the best place to start is `src/index.js` or `src/components/app/index.js`.

 ## Production builds
-Run `npm run build` to create production build which will reside in `build` directory in the app folder.
+The `npm run build` command compiles a production-ready build of your application and places it a `build` directory a the project root.

 Production builds can be fine tuned to match your needs with a series of flags.
 Find the full linst of flags [here](https://github.com/preactjs/preact-cli#preact-build).